Saint Rita of Cascia

 A wound that mirrored Christ's own crown

 When Rita was around sixty years old, she was meditating before an image of Christ crucified when a small wound suddenly appeared on her forehead, as though a thorn from his crown of thorns had loosened itself and pierced her own flesh.
-Considered a partial stigma, she bore this mark for the remainder of her life, until her death from tuberculosis on May 22, 1457.
+Considered a partial stigma — a physical mark echoing Christ's wounds, distinct from the full stigmata reported in saints like Padre Pio — she bore this wound, which reportedly gave off a foul odor and kept her apart from the other nuns at times, for the remainder of her life.
+She died of tuberculosis on May 22, 1457, having spent her final years largely confined to her cell.

 Patroness of impossible causes

-Pope Leo XIII canonized Rita on May 24, 1900, bestowing on her at that ceremony the title "Patroness of Impossible Causes" — a title that traces directly back to a life defined by losses that seemed, at each turn, impossible to bear.
-Augustinians have kept her incorrupt body over the centuries, still venerated today at the shrine in Cascia.
+Pope Leo XIII canonized Rita on May 24, 1900, bestowing on her at that ceremony the title "Patroness of Impossible Causes" — a title that traces directly back to a life defined by losses that seemed, at each turn, impossible to bear: a broken marriage mended, sons lost to illness rather than to vengeance, entry into a convent that had firmly closed its doors to her.
+Augustinians have kept her body, reported by the community to be remarkably well-preserved, in a glass-sided reliquary at the Basilica of Santa Rita in Cascia, where it remains venerated today.
+Devotion to her has spread widely among Catholics facing hopeless situations — grave illness, broken marriages, family estrangement — who find in her story a saint who understood loss from the inside.

 Trivia